-The south Indian city of Bangalore is in the midst of a serious water crisis—drains choked with solid waste, disappearing wetlands, urban lakes which catch fire on a regular basis due to unchecked urbanization and untreated wastewater inflows.
-STRAin-s (Strategic In-Stream Systems) is an ongoing trans-disciplinary project which proposes immediate, flexible, and resilient solutions to this wicked urban challenge.
+Strategic In-stream Systems (STRAINS) is a long term, transdisciplinary initiative started by Commonstudio and sustained in collaboration with local partners.
+The south Indian city of Bangalore is a thriving megacity with a deep history and vibrant present.
+It’s also in the midst of a serious water crisis—drains choked with solid waste, disappearing wetlands, urban lakes which catch fire on a regular basis due to unchecked urbanization and untreated wastewater inflows.
+STRAINS proposes the notion of Provisional Green Infrastructure (PGI) as an immediate, flexible, and resilient response to this wicked urban challenge.

 What we asked: